-Student are expected to review and use the following guidelines for email etiquette when using email communication with faculty, administration, and staff.
+Students are expected to review and use the following guidelines for email etiquette when using email communication with faculty, administration, and staff.

-https://students.tufts.edu/career-center/i-need/network/professional-email-etiquette https://writingcenter.unc.edu/tips-and-tools/effective-e-mail-communication/
+https://writingcenter.unc.edu/tips-and-tools/effective-e-mail-communication/

 Social Networking

 This policy is instituted regarding any electronic communication published online regarding class-related matters and information, public or private.
 Violation of the policy may result in disciplinary action, up to and including not being permitted to continue in any KSU ADN program.